Double-dipping: Bad for chip eaters. Great for hockey fans.

 Tampa Bay Times Forum/Amalie Arena– 2012-2014 (multiple/ first game: Lightning 4, Capitals 3 OT on Jan.
 31, 2012 (Stamkos scores in OT.
 Ovechkin missed game for suspension.
 Backstrom was also out for a concussion.)

-RBC Center – Oct.
+RBC Center (Now PNC Arena) – Oct.
 12, 2011 (Hurricanes 3, Bruins 2/Tomas Kaberle notches an assist for his first point with the Hurricanes after winning a Cup with the Bruins the season before.)

 Mellon Arena – March 28, 2010 (Penguins 5, Maple Leafs 4 SO/Phil Kessel’s 30th goal for the Leafs was the first 30-goal season for a Toronto player since Mats Sundin in 2007-08)